Is Overtraining a Myth? (Real Life Examples)

 How Do Prisoners Build So Much Muscle?

-The reason why some prisoners undergo dramatic body transformations (without the presence of steroids), is due to the principle of high volume training/time under tension.
+The reason why some prisoners undergo dramatic body transformations (without the presence of steroids) is due to the principle of high-volume training and time under tension.

-Although they don’t have ‘weights’ in their cells, prisoners still find ways to stimulate muscle growth from their rooms with exercises such as:
+Although they don’t have ‘weights’ in their cells, prisoners still find ways to stimulate muscle growth in their rooms with exercises such as:

-- Doing curls with a five gallon jugs filled with water.
+• Doing curls with a five-gallon jug filled with water

-Bodybuilders can also perform these exercises in the gym, however the difference is prisoners have all day to workout.
+Bodybuilders can also perform these exercises in the gym; however, the difference is that prisoners have all day to workout.

-For example, Charles Bronson, says in his book, Solitairy Fitness, that he did 2,000 pushups every day.
+For example, Charles Bronson says in his book, Solitairy Fitness, that he completed 2,000 pushups every day.

-With the average weight lifter performing 1 hour of chest a week.
-At least, 30 minutes of that session is likely to consist of rest; leaving 30 minutes for actual exercise.
+With the average weightlifter performing 1 hour of chest exercises a week, at least 30 minutes of that session are likely to consist of rest, leaving 30 minutes for actual exercise.

-If 2 seconds per repetition is assumed (1 second for the concentric motion of the lift and 1 second for the eccentric).
+If 2 seconds per repetition are assumed (1 second for the concentric motion of the lift and 1 second for the eccentric), then 30 minutes divided by 2 seconds (1 rep) means that the average weightlifter will complete 900 repetitions of chest work per week.

 There is a clear trend here: the more time a muscle is being worked, the bigger it grows.